rootsec1/lib_locale.ai_xrides/README.md

 # lib_locale.ai_xrides
-An API to fetch and stream orders from xrides.
+An API to fetch and stream orders from XRides.
+<b>NOTE</b>: Database dump is also available at ./dbdump.tar.

 ### Links
 [Application URL](https://limitless-falls-57736.herokuapp.com)